-5.3 Electricity demand response
+5.2 Electricity demand response

 Regarding electricity consumption, production and storage, Viikki Environment building has smart control and optimization algorithm for the energy system provided by Siemens.
-The electrical energy storage at Environment building is Siemen's SieStorage which is controlled and optimized by DEMS, distributed energy management system.
-DEMS is used for local optimization of the assets installed in Environment building, mainly controlling the operation of the battery energy storage system (BESS).
-In addition to BESS, DEMS enables the control of the electric vehicle charging, solar production, elevators energy consumption and peak powers as well as the air conditioning and lighting at the office.
-The smart control of the DEMS optimizes the different assets and provides flexibility.
-For example, the BESS can provide market driven services to the transmission system operator (TSO) Fingrid when the resources are connected and aggregated via DEMS by Helen, the utility company and service provider.
-In terms of demand response, the BESS is also capable to reduce the load to the grid by discharging the battery to correspond the office's consumption.
-Other loads in Environment building, such as the air conditioning and lighting, can also participate to demand response.
+The electrical energy storage at Environment building is Siemen's SIESTORAGE, which is controlled and optimized by DEMS, distributed energy management system.
+DEMS is used for local optimization of the assets installed in Environment building by controlling the operation of the battery energy storage system (BESS).
+Monitoring other assets connected to the building, system can optimize the usage of the BESS.
+Following assets power measurements are deliver to DEMS: electric vehicle charger, solar panels and elevators.
+In addition, main power consumption is delivered to the system, enabling point of interconnection (POI) energy optimization (price-based optimization).
+Optimization is realized once per day and is based on following topics: